This post is also available in: Svenska

 What is dust?

 This topic is interesting.
 Dust is what falls from the air.
-I cannot imagine in my wildest dreams what heavy metals would be floating around in the air in an ordinary home.
+So, I cannot imagine heavy metals would be floating around in the air in an ordinary home.

 Does dust cause infections or allergies?

 One hundred years ago, it was thought that there were a lot of bacteria in dust (SPOILER ALERT: there aren’t).
-Women were urged to consistently clean and scrub to fight off infectious diseases.
+Women were urged to consistently clean and scrub to prevent these infectious diseases.
 Obviously, without effect.
 Infectious diseases are spread between humans, or between humans and animals.
 Not via dust.

 It’s a concern that now people are starting to worry about the presence of heavy metals in the dust.
 The interesting thing is that all these (so far completely wrong) notions about the danger of dust, always result in the same call to women: Clean up!